laraveltherightway/laraveltherightway.github.io/_posts/01-03-19-how-to-read-this-guide.md

 * **MAY**   This word, or the adjective "OPTIONAL", mean that an item is truly optional.

-the above specifications is derived from [RFC2119](https://www.ietf.org/rfc/rfc2119.txt)
+the above specifications is derived from [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)